 - 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously at a field selectable percentage of the second-stage cooling speed when there is no cooling or heating demand.
-The factory default is setting is 38% of cool speeds.
-See table 23 for allowable circulation speeds. - 2 When the SL280DFNV is running in the heating mode, the indoor blower will run on the heating speed designated by the positions of DIP switches 11, 12 and 13.
+The factory default setting is 38% of cool speed. - 2 When the SL280DFV is running in the heating mode, the indoor blower will run on the heating speed designated by the positions of DIP switches 11, 12 and 13.
 First stage heating will run at 91% heat speed. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed designated by the positions of DIP switches 5 and 6.
 First stage cooling will run at 70% cool speed.